-Diclofenac sodium and naproxen had shown deleterious hematopathological and histopathological effects in the rats.
+Diclofenac sodium and naproxen have shown they had deleterious hematopathological and histopathological effects in the rats.
 The hematopathological changes could cause and reflect tissue damage involving the kidney and the lung.
 Furthermore, both drugs had certain convergent effects.
-However, the outcomes suggest potential toxic effects of naproxen more than diclofenac sodium as a consequence of using it in a higher dose than diclofenac; that was evident from the statistical significance.
+However, the outcomes suggest potential toxic effects of naproxen more than diclofenac sodium as a consequence of using it in a higher dose than diclofenac, as it has presented from the evident of the statistical significance.